2016 United States House of Representatives elections in Nevada: District 4

-The 4th Congressional District is a new district that was created as a result of the 2010 Census.
+The 4th Congressional District is a new district that was created as a result of the 2010 census.
 Located in the central portion of the state, it includes most of northern Clark County, parts of Douglas and Lyon counties, and all of Esmeralda, Lincoln, Mineral, Nye and White Pine counties.
 More than four-fifths of the district's population lives in Clark County.

 In 2014, Republican Cresent Hardy defeated the Democratic incumbent Representative, Steven Horsford.
 After the election, Horsford indicated that he might run against Hardy in 2016, but later declined.

-Potential Democratic candidates who were named in the local media included State Senator Kelvin Atkinson; Las Vegas City Councilman Ricki Barlow; former State Assemblywoman and 2014 nominee for Lieutenant Governor Lucy Flores; State Senator Ruben Kihuen; North Las Vegas Mayor and former state legislator John Jay Lee; Susie Lee, the president of Communities in Schools of Nevada; and, State Senator Pat Spearman.
-Former Representative Shelley Berkley, who represented the 1st congressional district from 1999 to 2013 and unsuccessfully ran for the Senate in 2012, has declined a run for the seat.